aleena-z/website-project/README.md

 # Website Project

-A full-stack MERN-based web application developed as a university project.
+A full-stack MERN-based web application developed as an academic project.
 The application provides users with an intuitive interface and a secure backend for managing data.

 ---